farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 ### Duplicating a Page

-If you are building a template that as a lot of sections that are the same from one page to another, you can use the Duplicate Page button to help you in the creation of your character sheet.
+If you are building a template that has a lot of sections that are the same from one page to another, you can use the Duplicate Page button to help you in the creation of your character sheet.

 ![Duplicating a Page](https://gyazo.com/087bb807b9a537dd5f6e1c36f61ebe47.gif)